 Traditional Culture Experience

-A number of traditional industries and cultures have taken root in Hamada, the town of Iwami Kagura.
+A number of traditional industries and cultural traditions have taken root in Hamada, the town of Iwami Kagura.

 Each of them is an essential part of Iwami Kagura.